See the Story Index for Wael Abdelgawad’s other stories.

 His actual response was to nod solemnly and say, “It’s not necessary to travel to Europe.
 What the mujahideen need is money.
 I have people you could talk to.”

 So I found myself two days later in a dusty and disused office in Bakersfield, meeting with three other brothers.
 Abdus-Samad was there as a facilitator.
-He made the introductions, stated that a third of all takings would go to him – ostensibly to be sent to mujahideen – then left us.
+He made the introductions, stated that a third of all takings would go to him – ostensibly to be sent to the mujahideen – then left us.

-Two of the brothers, Horse and Ghost (none of us used our real names) were African-American Shiah Muslims from Watts, the heart of Los Angeles gangland.
+Two of the brothers, Horse and Deuce (none of us used our real names) were African-American Shiah Muslims from Watts, the heart of Los Angeles gangland.
 The third, to my shock, was Malik Sulawesi, Amiri’s father, the man who had been my Kali instructor since I was a child.
 Malik was a pale-skinned, ginger-haired Salvadoran of Lebanese origin, a former Communist propagandist who did not begin practicing Islam until late in life.
 The brothers at the meeting called him Red.

 Horse became the leader of the group.
 He proposed a campaign of robberies to raise funds for jihad.
 He spoke at length, providing religious justification for such actions.
 None of those so-called justifications are important now, as they were all taken out of context and misinterpreted.
 To my teenage mind, though, they were convincing.
 I was in.